 Top 9 Spicy Movies Like '9 Songs'

-What Films Are Like 9 Song?
+What Movies Are Like 9 Song?

 Art house films are generally considered a cut above the rest.
 Those who are fed up of mainstream films often opt for such fare.
 Moreover, they often find a red carpet welcome in prestigious film festivals, quite literally.
 Also, erotic themes are very common in films like these, even if it's expressed in a tasteful manner.
 However, some flicks tend to get overindulgent with steamy scenes, to the point of being overly gratuitous.